58 Dog Breeds That Start With P

 6. Pomerat

-The Pomerat is a hybrid dog that combines characteristics of both the Pomeranian and the Rat Terrier.
-It has a high level of playfulness and an almost boundless amount of energy.
+The Pomerat is a hybrid dog that combines the characteristics of the Pomeranian and the Rat Terrier.
+It has a high level of playfulness and an almost boundless energy.

 It takes pleasure in spending time with its human family and contributes to the enjoyment of visitors, but it can be wary and aggressive toward other dogs that it views as a potential threat.